Skip to main content

 Fields

-• query: User query string
+• user_msg: User query in string format

-• response: Agent response (string or None)
+• agent_msg: Agent response (string or None)

 Methods to override: